-The cerebellum is affected as well.
-This is the part of your brain that controls movement and balance.
+The cerebellum is also affected; this is the part of your brain that controls movement and balance.
 Alcohol consumption causes balance problems, and you may stumble or fall.
-The medulla is responsible for your subconscious body functions.
-For example, your breathing and body temperature are impaired.
+The medulla is responsible for your subconscious bodily functions, for example, your breathing and body temperature.
 Therefore, you often feel tired and lethargic when drinking.

 Dopamine is commonly known for being the “feel good” chemical in your brain that activates when you do something you enjoy.
-Alcohol triggers extra dopamine and tricks the brain into thinking it’s being rewarded.
-After constant alcohol consumption, you’ll start to become depressed when you’re lacking that extra dopamine.
-This is how dependency, tolerance, and addiction begin.
+Alcohol triggers extra dopamine production.
+After constant alcohol consumption, you’ll start to become depressed when you lack that excess dopamine.
+This cycle is how dependency, tolerance, and addiction begin.

 These are just a few of the physical changes that may occur and why treatment is vital.
-It should be noted that some physical changes that occur due to alcohol abuse cannot be reversed.
-That’s why recognizing you have a problem before it’s too late and seeking treatment are crucial.
+Some physical changes that occur due to alcohol abuse cannot be reversed.
+That’s why recognizing you have a problem before it’s too late and seeking treatment is crucial.

 Signs and Symptoms of Alcohol Use Disorder

-Social drinking, binge drinking and alcoholism are included levels in the disorder, and all levels cause health risks and safety risks.
+Social drinking, binge drinking, and alcoholism are levels in the disorder, and all levels cause health risks and safety risks.

 Social drinkers typically don’t have a problem with alcohol.
 They lack preoccupation with alcohol and will not seek it out.
 Social drinkers can limit their consumption and often don’t drink to the point of intoxication.
-For those who drink socially, they see it more as an addition to the event they’re attending, such as a wedding, party or dinner, and don’t see it as the opportunity to drink.
-However, frequent drinking or drinking to excess during such an event can lead to the health problems mentioned above.
+Those who drink socially see it more as an addition to the event they’re attending, such as a wedding, party, or dinner, and don’t see it as the opportunity to drink.
+However, frequent drinking or drinking to excess during such an event can lead to health problems.

-Binge drinking is characterized by a man consuming five or more drinks within two hours and a woman consuming four or more drinks within two hours.
-This type of drinking is commonly seen with college-aged students.
-It’s reported that 26.45% of people 18 and older participated in binge drinking and 6.6% engaged in heavy alcohol use.
-It can come with a host of problems that can lead to cirrhosis of the liver, gastrointestinal problems like ulcers and its own set of risks.
-For example, engaging in risky sex, driving or putting oneself in danger when blacking out can have severe consequences.
-According to 2018’s data from the U.S. Department of Transportation, every 50 minutes there’s an alcohol-related traffic fatality.
-Alcohol induced crashes accounted for 29% of crash fatalities.
-The arrest rate for driving under the influence of drugs and alcohol was 1 arrest for every 227 licensed drivers.
+Binge drinking is defined as a man consuming five or more drinks within two hours and a woman consuming four or more drinks within two hours.
+This type of drinking is frequent with college-aged students.
+A reported 26.45% of people 18 and older participated in binge drinking, and 6.6% engaged in heavy alcohol use.
+It can come with a host of problems leading to liver cirrhosis, gastrointestinal issues like ulcers, and its own set of risks.
+For example, engaging in risky sex, driving, or putting oneself in danger when blacking out can have severe consequences.
+According to 2018’s data from the U.S. Department of Transportation, every 50 minutes, there’s an alcohol-related traffic fatality.
+Alcohol-induced crashes accounted for 29% of crash fatalities.
+The arrest rate for driving under the influence of drugs and alcohol was one arrest for every 227 licensed drivers.

-Alcoholism starts out gradually and progresses over time.
-A person may start sneakily drinking, feeling guilty about drinking and become preoccupied with it.
+Alcoholism starts gradually and progresses over time.
+A person may begin sneakily drinking, feeling guilty about drinking, and become preoccupied with it.
 Blackouts and increased tolerance are also signs of alcoholism.

 • Not being able to limit the amount of alcohol you drink